Maryanne Connelly: Biography

 She continued her campaign and defeated Lapolla in the primary.
 The New York Times endorsed her candidacy writing "Ms. Connelly has a solid record of public service in Fanwood, and she would be a steady voice against Social Security privatization and the anti-abortion forces in Congress that her opponent would join."

 In the United States House of Representatives elections, 2000, Connelly faced Republican Mike Ferguson, who had defeated Tom Kean Jr., Assemblyman Joel Weingarten, and Patrick Morrissey in the Republican Party primary.
 It became one of the top three races in the election cycle.
 Richard Gephardt of Missouri, Patrick J. Kennedy and Joseph Lieberman endorsed her and campaigned with her. she ran attack ads against Ferguson.
 Her campaign was marred when The Star-Ledger – a newspaper that endorsed Connelly in its ex cathedra campaign editorial – ran an opinion piece that denounced her attacks on Ferguson.
 The commentary said she was a contender to being "New Jersey's sleaziest candidate."
 The Ferguson campaign attacked Connolly by calling her the mayor of "Taxwood" in campaign ads.
 The race was among the handful selected by the National Republican Committee to receive national Party support.
 Connelly attempted to make an issue out of an illegal loan Ferguson's campaign received from his parents in 2000, but the issue failed to gain "traction" with voters; after review by the Federal Election Commission and adjudication, Ferguson paid a large civil fine using money from his campaign fund.
 Democratic State Committee Chairman Thomas Giblin asserted it was the illegal loan that enabled Ferguson to win.

-"That extra surge of money that he got came at the right time and he was able to get his message out," Giblin said.
-"It's kind of bittersweet for Maryanne Connelly and the Democratic Party because what we said at the time proved to be right."

-Ferguson defeated Connelly, she received 48% of the vote.
+Ferguson defeated Connelly; she received 48% of the vote.

 Connelly was recognized by the National Organization for Women with a NOW Woman of Courage Award for the race in 2001 for her "uphill struggle to have a woman taken seriously as a legitimate candidate in a highly contested race".